JanBask Training Offer : Learn new skills to advance your career JANBASK20

 |Version Control Bugs||It usually occurs in the Regression testing and does not give any information on versions.|

 |H/W Bugs||Here, the device will not respond to the application as expected.|

 |Help Source bugs||It results in mistakes in help documents.|

 The key responsibilities of an ETL Tester are divided into three major categories:

 Some more responsibilities of an ETL Tester are given below.

 ETL performance testing is performed to make sure that the ETL system can handle loads of multiple data and transactions.
 The goal of ETL performance testing is optimizing session performance and eliminating bottlenecks.
-For tuning the performance of sessions, you should identify performance bottlenecks and eliminate it.
-To identify performance bottlenecks, you should check the system, mapping docs, source database, target database, and the session, etc. one of the best tools for ETL performance testing is Informatica.
+For tuning the performance of sessions, you should identify performance bottlenecks and eliminate them.
+To identify performance bottlenecks, you should check the system, mapping docs, source database, target database, and the session, etc. One of the best tools for ETL performance testing is Informatica.

 Generally, ETL testing is performed by using SQL scripting which is quite a time consuming and boring too.
 It is error-prone and seldom provides complete test coverage.
-To improve coverage, reduce defects, and optimize costs, ETL testing should be performed in development and production environments.
-Automation is need of the hour today, and it can be achieved through ETL testing tools like Informatica.
+To improve coverage, reduce defects, and optimize costs, an ETL testing process should be performed in development and production environments.
+Automation is the need of the hour today, and it can be achieved through ETL testing tools like Informatica.

 ETL testing process is significant for legalizing the production data and know if it's correct, dependable, and trustworthy.
 With this blog cum ETL testing guide, you can get a complete idea of what is ETL testing and its significance for an organization.
 To know more about the ETL testing process, and what ETL testing is, you may join the QA certification program at JanBask Training.